 When I sit down each year to plan for the next year’s curriculum, the first thing I have to consider is my budget.
 It changes from year to year.
 Some years it’s bigger than other years.

 Homeschooling does not have to be expensive.
 If your budget is tight, look at some options for homeschooling for free.
-There are homeschooling for free that I use frequently in my homeschool that available for free.
+There are many free homeschool sites that I use frequently in my homeschool.
 You can also look for used curriculum or even just rely on your library.

 If you have your eye on a pricey item, look for areas where you can cut back in your homeschool or family budget.
 Sell things if you can.
 Save up until you have enough to purchase that coveted item so that your budget doesn’t add stress to your homeschool day.